 -Bourdin then released three “sky”-themed albums in 2009.
 Radiant Stars is very much a nighttime album, three long pieces of murky pads and chiming percussion noises.
 The massive space-music synth chords will be perfect for fans of Jonn Serrie and Constance Demby as well as Vidna Obmana and Thom Brennan.
 It’s definitely a trip round the heavens.

-–Golden Sun to me is Bourdin’s masterwork, a two-CD set (if you burned ’em) of pieces of shimmering beauty redolent of the happiest sunny day that you can remember in your life, those golden-hued memories of an idealized youth.
+–Golden Sun to me is tied with Nordic Waves as Bourdin’s masterwork, a two-CD set (if you burned ’em) of pieces of shimmering beauty redolent of the happiest sunny day that you can remember in your life, those golden-hued memories of an idealized youth.
 It’s one of the best ambient music recordings ever made, from start to finish.
 Need I say more?

 –Silver Moon can be seen as a nocturnal companion piece with darker, moodier textures and even some mellotrony synth choir action that conjures up the nobility of a starry sky.
 Like Golden Sun in reverse, this album will take you to a night in your life when you sat in a garden under the canopy of stars in contemplation of your smallness.
 You were presumably not stoned at the time.

 –Horse Heaven is the closest Bourdin got to pure space drift music, big slabs of pads that reduce the listener to a drooling, happy mass of bliss.
 Another album of dark but peaceful textures.
 It reminds me of the two excellent Telomere space music albums.
 Another must-have.